wingillis/email-categorization-with-llms/README.md

 # Email Categorization project

-This is the code that goes with the companion blog post XXX.
+This is the code that goes with the [companion blog post](https://wingillis.github.io/posts/2025-02-17-email-categorization/).

 ## Setup